nilportugues/php-cache/README.md

 # Cache layer
-Cache layer for PHP applications using the on Chain of responsability pattern.
+Cache layer for PHP applications using the on the Chain of Responsability pattern.

 ### 1. Installation